koksalp/blog-posts/README.md

 ## How to test
 - run `npm install` to install dependencies
 - run `npm start` to start a local development server
+or you can just test the app using the apk file (blog-post.apk)